alloba/book-of-hours-notes/books/The Morphy Codex.md

 ### Study Complete Description
 I've Read...

-The Thunderskin entered the Mansus through the Peacock Door, 'a privilege never given to the Witch-and-Sister: but then their merit was much less'.
+The Thunderskin entered [[world-at-large/The Mansus|the Mansus]] through the Peacock Door, 'a privilege never given to the Witch-and-Sister: but then their merit was much less'.
 The writer admits that entry through the Peacock Door is unseemly, but insists that under the circumstances, there was no other way.